MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_material_instances.md

 # Block Documentation - minecraft:material_instances

 `minecraft:material_instances` is a `JSON Object` component that specifies the material instances for a block.
 The object contains a map that maps face or material_instance names in a geometry file to an actual material instance.
 You can assign a material instance object to any of these faces: `up`, `down`, `north`, `south`, `east`, `west`, or `*`.
-You can also give an instance the name of your choosing such as `my_instance`, and then assign it to a face by doing `“north”: “my_instance”`.
+You can also give an instance the name of your choosing such as `my_instance`, and then assign it to a face by doing `“north": “my_instance"`.

 ## Default Value of the Component